Skip to content

 4. Read major papers, early and recent, on termination of a psychoanalytic process in order to facilitate a therapeutic ending to the process (4.5.s, 4.5.t)

-Part I Initiating Psychoanalysis
+Part I: Initiating Psychoanalysis

-Recommending Psychoanalysis and the Working Alliance
+Seminar 1: Recommending Psychoanalysis and the Working Alliance

 Required Readings